piotrek1555/Azure-Fundamentals-Workshops/Instructions/03-Azure-functions/6- blob-triggered-azure-function/6-blob-triggered-azure-function.md

    You should see in **Logs**, that the function respond to the changes, and restore the necessary packages for your application
    ![function-app-saved-proj](/assets/function-app-saved-proj.PNG)

-5. Switch to `run.csx` file, add resize functionality by pasting the following code into code window, and hit **Save**.
+5. Switch to `run.csx` file, add resize functionality by pasting the following code into function editor, and hit **Save**.

     ```cs
     using System.Collections.Generic;